Reconstruction of the event vertex in the PandaX-III experiment with convolution neural network: CNN and network architectures

 \subsection{Simulation and data production}

-Monte Carlo~(MC) simulation datasets are generated using the REST framework~\cite{altenmuller2022rest} to optimize and validate the model.
-Both $0\nu\beta\beta$ events of $^{136}$Xe and $\gamma$ events of 2.615~MeV from $^{232}$Th decay chain are simulated.
-The events are firstly produced by $restG4$ of REST, based on Geant4~\cite{Agostinelli:2002hh}.
+Monte Carlo~(MC) simulation datasets are generated using the REST framework~\cite{Altenmuller:2021slh} to optimize and validate the model.
+The $0\nu\beta\beta$ events of $^{136}$Xe, together with a corresponding major background, the $\gamma$ events of 2.615~MeV from $^{232}$Th decay chain, are simulated.
+The events are firstly produced by $restG4$ of REST, based on the Geant4 framework~\cite{Agostinelli:2002hh}.
 Then the detector responses, including electron diffusion, electron attachment, energy smearing, and Micromegas readout plane scheme, are simulated by $restManager$.
-More details of the simulation can be found in~\cite{li2021signal}.
-Compared with the previous works, the simulation is further optimized including the actual detector and electronics response of the experimental configurations, including 5~MHz sampling rate, 5~$\mu$s waveform shaping time, and 0.3~fC electronic noise level.
-The spatial positions of the triggered channels provide the $x$ and $y$ positions, and the sample points of the each waveform provides a relative $z$ position once given drift velocity and relative drift time.
-Figure~\ref{fig:0vbb_readout} shows the tracks of such events on the $xz$ and $yz$ planes respectively.
-The energy of tracks on the $xz$ and $yz$ plane is normalized to the total energy of obtained with the plane respectively, and the tracks are then filled into red ($xz$) and green ($yz$) channels of the input RGB image to VGGZ0net, as shown in Figure~\ref{fig:0vbb_h5Png_hit}.
+More details of the simulation can be found in Ref.~\cite{Li:2021viv}.
+The simulation is further optimized according to the actual detector and electronics response, including a sampling rate of 5~MHz, a waveform shaping time of 5~$\mu$s, and an electronic noise level of 0.3~fC.
+The triggered channels provide the $x$ and $y$ positions, and the sample points of each waveform provide a relative $z$ position once drift velocity and relative drift time are given.
+Figure~\ref{fig:0vbb_readout} shows the tracks of such an event on the $xz$ and $yz$ planes, respectively.
+Afterwards, the energy of tracks on the $xz$ and $yz$ plane is normalized, and the tracks are filled into red ($xz$) and green ($yz$) channels of the input RGB image to VGGZ0net, as shown in Figure~\ref{fig:0vbb_h5Png_hit}.
 The image format is 64$\times$64 pixels with a size of 3$\times$3~mm$^2$ each.
-The image size is 19.2~cm in each direction can ensure keeping the whole track of $0\nu\beta\beta$ inside the image area.
+The image size is 19.2~cm in each direction can ensure the whole track of $0\nu\beta\beta$ being inside the image area.